 This is a story of business support, self-learning robots and the very definition of ‘fast food’, as the Growth Programme guided Autocanteen through its early start-up days to the launch of its AI-powered self-checkout for catering firms.

-Offering a unique new solution, Autocanteen have launched an AI-powered self-checkout for catering, with no need for barcodes or complicated setup processes.
+Offering a unique new solution, Autocanteen has launched an AI-powered self-checkout for catering firms, with no need for barcodes or complicated setup processes.
 Using a complete hardware and software solution, customers can pay for their meals, including plated-up food, without any human interaction, a further benefit during the current social distancing requirements.

 The business is now working with the Growth Programme, which includes a full intellectual property review, something of value to this pioneering, innovative business.
 The programme also involves an introduction to accountants Harwood Hutton, for help with setting up the correct financial processes.

 Autocanteen’s team have set up a successful trial with a global catering firm.
 Using the technology, the trial has enabled the client to test the service and achieve quick impressive results, cashing up 8,000 items, or around £20,000, in just six weeks with one self-checkout point.
 The average transaction time per customer is just 10 seconds, while the accuracy of the self-checkout service is 94% and always improving with its self-learning robot.